 - Ji Di Dou Jiang (及第豆漿) – Their specialty is Yilan-style egg pancake, which is thicker and chewier.

 4. Hot Pot

 Hot Pot is a universal meal in Asia – you can find variations of hot pot in China, Japan, Thailand, and Vietnam.
 Hot Pot is usually best enjoyed with a group, where a boiling pot of soup is shared in the middle of the table along with a variety of raw ingredients (meat, vegetable, tofu, dumplings, and seafood).
 Usually, you choose two types of soup as a group but each individual can choose what they want to put into the pot.

 In Taiwan, Hot Pot is also a popular choice for a group meal and it is often eaten with a DIY dipping sauce, which you can make your own personal sauce by combining different sauces and/or egg yolk.

-Serena‘s friend took us to have hot pot at Tai Ho Dien on our first night in Taipei seven years ago.
-We enjoyed the meal very much especially because we went during winter, and hot pot is perfect to have during cold months.
+We had a hot pot at Tai Ho Dien on our first night in Taipei seven years ago.
+We enjoyed the meal very much, especially because we went during winter, and the hot pot is perfect to have during cold months.